emmanuelmailukyalo/alx-low_level_programming2/0x05-pointers_arrays_strings/README.md

 #3.
 A function that prints a string
 #4.
 A function that prints a string in reverse
 #5.
 A function that reverses a string
+#6.
+Printing letters while skipping
+#7.
+Print half of the string